 Too Much Light: Peace Lilies will also scorch quickly in direct sunlight.
 The gentle morning rays are okay, but protect them from too much direct sun.
 While it will tolerate some direct sunlight, too much sun will actually burn the leaves, causing them to turn brown and withered.
 If you think your Peace Lily is getting too much sun, move it to a shadier spot in your home or pull it further away from the window.

 Too Little Light: The common symptoms of too little light are yellow or brown leaves, no flowers, small leaves, and very slow growth.

 You can quickly fix lighting issues by offering the plants brighter conditions.
 Peace Lilies thrive best when placed in a north-facing window and do well under fluorescent lights.

 Want More Flowers?
-Peace Lillies will bloom frequently when they get enough light.
+Peace Lillies will frequently bloom when they get enough light.
 Peace Lillies will bloom frequently when they are kept in bright or medium indirect sunlight.
-If it notices its leaves turning yellow, it’s getting too much direct light.
+If you notices its leaves turning yellow, it’s getting too much direct light.

 When Your Peace Lily Needs to Be Repotted

 Peace Lilies will require repotting at some point in their lifetime.
-It’s best to repot in spring to take advantage of the growing season, but it can be done at any time if your plant is desperate for repotting.
+It’s best to repot in spring to take advantage of the growing season, but it can be done anytime if your plant is desperate for repotting.

 Signs Your Peace Lily Needs to Be Repotted: